Khibiny National Park

 Khibiny National Park (Национальный парк «Хибины») protects a mountainous region of taiga and tundra on the Khibiny Mountains and Lovozero Massif of the western Kola Peninsula in northwestern Russia.
 The mountains contain commercially important minerals, and the park's borders reflect the need to balance three uses - protection of the unique natural environment, recreation (hiking in the summer, skiing in the winter), and industrial mining.
 The park was officially created in 2018, and is located in the districts of Kirovsk and Olenegorsk in Murmansk Oblast.

 Topography

 Surrounded by low plains, the varied terrain of the mountains supports high biodiversity.
 The mountain range itself is a circle about 40 km across, with Lake Imandra on the western border, and Lake Umbozero on the eastern.
-The park has two sections - a west sector and east sector of approximately equal size and central valley corridor that is not in the protected zone.
+The park has two sections - a west sector and an east sector of approximately equal size and a central valley corridor not in the protected zone.
 Across Lake Imandra to the west is the Lapland Biosphere Reserve.
 Elevations in the park range from 130 to 1,196 meters.